tabletop-generator/ttg-server/docs/api-specification.md

 Query Parameters: `name`, `desc`, `type`, `prompt`, `expand`, `userId`

 Gets a list of all public assets filtered by the asset's type, name, description, the creator's user id, and the original prompt.

+If the image's presigned URL is expired, get a new URL, save it to the db, and return it in the response.
+Else, return existing presigned URL.

 If no assets are found, an empty array is returned instead of an error.

 ```json
 {